JustGitCoding/Stocks-analysis/README.md

 ### Assessing stock performance over a two year period (2017 - 2018)
 The goal of this project is to analyze stocks trade volume, as well as average rate of return for twelve popular ticker symbols.
 Additionally, using VBA script in Excel, we automated various aspects of our analysis, which can easily be re-used for data that may be obtained in for later years or for other ticker symbols.

+### Refactoring VBA script for efficiency
+Another goal in this project is to find a way to make our VBA script more efficient (take less time to run).
+We achieved this by changing the code to loop through the data once (as opposed to once per stock) and saving the output in arrays.

 ## Results
 ### 2017 Data vs 2018 Data
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/97985062/152259632-ec78140e-8997-4246-a7e2-1ea1b6d9b88f.png) ![VBA_Challenge_2018](https://user-images.githubusercontent.com/97985062/152259645-15094b9e-3a62-4ae9-a4e9-c32d8838c802.png)